 I guess there are a lot of people looking to learn how to whisper sweet nothings ( in French) to their honey bunny.

 Here is a post which I wrote years ago but remains one of my most popular posts of all time.
-It’s a very personal story about being shy and worrying way to much about whether or not other people thought I was a boring person.
-In the article, I also list the top 10 things which I helped me overcome these feelings, one of which was travelling.
+It’s a very personal story about being shy and worrying way too much about whether or not other people thought I was a boring person.
+In the article, I also list the top 10 things that helped me overcome these feelings, one of which was travelling.

 This is one of those posts which I wrote partly for myself.
-Most of us think of Adventure in terms of doing exciting or dangerous things such as skydiving or swimming with sharks but in reality it’s a very personal thing.
+Most of us think of Adventure in terms of doing exciting or dangerous things such as skydiving or swimming with sharks, but in reality, it’s a very personal thing.
 What you find adventurous is going to be very different from what I find adventurous.
-So I created a list around the idea of adventure being doing something that excites you or everyday adventures which normal people can in their everyday life.
+So I created a list around the idea of adventure, being doing something that excites you or everyday adventures that normal people can in their everyday lives.

 I wanted to find some inspirational quotes about adventure.
-My original plan was to put together a list of just 25 or so adventure quotes but that didn’t seem like it was enough since everyone on the internet seemed to have similar lists.
-So I went kind of crazy and did a bigger list.
-The result is this huge list of 101 adventure quotes which actually took me quite a bit of time to put together because I had to read through all the quotes and choose the ones I thought were the best or most inspirational.
+My original plan was to put together a list of just 25 or so adventure quotes, but that didn’t seem like it was enough since everyone on the internet seemed to have similar lists.
+So, I went kind of crazy and made a bigger list.
+The result was this huge list of 101 adventure quotes, which actually took me quite a bit of time to put together because I had to read through all the quotes and choose the ones I thought were the best or most inspirational.

 I created an infographic about French texting out of necessity.
-Just as English has their short cuts for writing text messages like LOL and BTW, the French have their own way of texting.
+Just as English has its shortcuts for writing text messages like LOL and BTW, the French have their own way of texting.
 Check it out.
 You never know when you might need to decipher what your French friends are writing.